 Age Limit

 There is generally no upper age limit for these courses, making them accessible to students of all ages.
-Some undergraduate and postgraduate courses may have an age limit, typically around 35 years.
+Some programmes may have an age limit — typically around 35 years; check the specific college prospectus.

-What Students on Reddit Are Saying About Medical Courses After 12th Without NEET?
+What Students Ask About Medical Courses After 12th Without NEET

 Salary Expectations in Medical Courses After 12th Without NEET